3.6 OIG Compliance & Provider Self-Disclosure

 - Typically a five-year term.

-Think of the CIA as compliance under supervision: it is imposed after wrongdoing is settled, whereas the SDP is a voluntary path the provider chooses before enforcement reaches that point.
+The distinction the exam loves: a CIA is imposed after wrongdoing is settled, whereas the SDP is a voluntary path the provider chooses before enforcement reaches that point.

 During an internal audit, a practice discovers a pattern of claims that may amount to fraudulent billing — beyond a simple keying error.
 Management wants to report it in a way that may reduce penalties and avoid a Corporate Integrity Agreement.
 What is the appropriate route?